AgileRL/AgileRL/docs/tutorials/llm_finetuning/index.rst

         rewards = []

         for completion, gt in zip(completions, target):
             try:
                 # add synthetic <think> as its already part of the prompt and prefilled for the assistant to more easily match the regex
                 completion = "<think>" + completion
-                # Check if the format is correct
                 regex = r"^<think>([^<]*(?:<(?!/?think>)[^<]*)*)<\/think>\n<answer>([\s\S]*?)<\/answer>$"
                 match = re.search(regex, completion, re.DOTALL)
-                # if the format is not correct, reward is 0
                 if match is None or len(match.groups()) != 2:
                     rewards.append(0.0)
                 else: